 It is also possible to change this decision-making scheme in connection and consistent with current operating procedures/protocols as used in a given city.
-In order to better understand the whole logic that is in the model, a pseudo-algorithm has been written that can represent the main actions and the decision process step by step.
+In order to better understand the whole logic that is in the model, a pseudo-algorithm has been written below that can represent the main actions and the decision process step by step.

+'''

+input file: EmergencyPoints (Identification Code, Latitude, Longitude, Time stamp, APPTOT, On scene time, Emergency Code, number of

+vehicles needed)

+read File per row

+calculate in which Region the EmergencyPoint is

+input file: Stations (Station ID, Latitude, Longitude, Region of belonging, Number of Vehicles)

+read File per row

+Set Station in GIS Map;

+for (each EmergencyPoints.file.row){

+if (the model time is equal to incident time)

+EmergencyPoint.status changes to Active;

+Emergency Point send the message: alarm;

+Dispatcher receives message;

+Dispatcher receives information: EmergencyPoint parameters;

+Select Stations in Region;

+Choose the Nearest Station in Region by Street Distance;

+if (Resources Available && resources needed>0)

+Dispatcher send the message: operation;

+Station receives message;

+Station.Status changes to Operation;

+Station send the message: go;

+Vehicle receives the message;

+Vehicle.status changes to Preparation;

+Station_selected.numberVehicles --;

+resources needed--;

+Vehicle goes to (EmergencyPoint.Latitude, EmergencyPoint.Longitude)

+else

+(Are there other Stations in Region?)

+if (Resources Available && resources needed>0)

+Dispatcher send the message: operation;

+Station receives message;

+Station.Status changes to Operation;

+'''
-input file: EmergencyPoints (Identification Code, Latitude, Longitude, Time stamp, Preparation time, On scene time) read File per row calculate in which Region the EmergencyPoint is input file: Stations (Station ID, Latitude, Longitude, Region of belonging, Number of Vehicles) read File per row Set Station in GIS Map; for (each EmergencyPoints.file.row){ if (the model time is equal to incident time) EmergencyPoint.status changes to Active; Emergency Point send the message: alarm; Dispatcher receives message; Dispatcher receives information: EmergencyPoint parameters; Select Stations in Region; Choose the Nearest Station in Region by Street Distance; if (Resources Available) Dispatcher send the message: operation; Station receives message; Station.Status changes to Operation; Station send the message: go; Vehicle receives the message; Vehicle.status changes to Preparation; Station\selected.numberVehicles --; Vehicle goes to (EmergencyPoint.Latitude, EmergencyPoint.Longitude) else (Are there other Stations in Region?) if (Resources Available) Dispatcher send the message: operation; Station receives message; Station.Status changes to Operation; Station send the message: go; Vehicle receives the message; Vehicle.status changes to Preparation; Station\selected.numberVehicles --; Vehicle goes to (EmergencyPoint.Latitude, EmergencyPoint.Longitude) else (identify available Stations.outsideRegion) Choose the Nearest Station by Street Distance; Dispatcher send the message: operation; Station receives message; Station.Status changes to Operation; Station send the message: go; Vehicle receives the message; Vehicle.status changes to Preparation; Station\selected.numberVehicles --; Vehicle goes to (EmergencyPoint.Latitude, EmergencyPoint.Longitude) activate function Check.Station.Availability; if ( numberVehicles == 0 ) Available = false;

-Station.Status changes to Unavailable; Vehicle.status changes to OnRoute; Agent.Vehicle arrival -> send the message: OnSite; EmergencyPoint.status changes to Rescue; Time=OnSceneTime; EmergencyPoint.status changes to Cleared; Vehicle.status changes to Returning; Vehicle goes to (Station.Latitude, Station.Longitude) Agent.Vehicle arrival -> Station\selected.numberVehicles ++; activate function Check.Station.Availability;
+Station send the message: go; Vehicle receives the message; Vehicle.status changes to Preparation; Station\selected.numberVehicles --; resources needed--; Vehicle goes to (EmergencyPoint.Latitude, EmergencyPoint.Longitude) else if (resources needed>0) (identify available Stations.outsideRegion) Choose the Nearest Station by Street Distance; Dispatcher send the message: operation; Station receives message; Station.Status changes to Operation; Station send the message: go; Vehicle receives the message; Vehicle.status changes to Preparation; Station\selected.numberVehicles --; resources needed--; Vehicle goes to (EmergencyPoint.Latitude, EmergencyPoint.Longitude) activate function Check.Station.Availability; if ( numberVehicles == 0 ) Available = false; Station.Status changes to Unavailable; Vehicle.status changes to OnRoute; Agent.Vehicle arrival -> send the message: OnSite; EmergencyPoint receives the message; EmergencyPoint.status changes to Rescue; Time=OnSceneTime; EmergencyPoint.status changes to Cleared; Vehicle.status changes to Returning; Vehicle goes to (Station.Latitude, Station.Longitude) Agent.Vehicle arrival -> Station\selected.numberVehicles ++; activate function Check.Station.Availability; }

-Since it is a model based on agents, we must populate the environment with the various entities that interact with each other.
+With an agent-based model, we populate the environment with the various entities that interact with each other.
 As mentioned previously, the agents used are the incidents, the vehicles, the dispatcher, and the stations.
 The stations are placed in the map by uploading a file; hence, in this model, any actual number of stations may be specified.
 Each station's parameters will include the following information:

 - Station ID;

 - Latitude;

 - Longitude;

-- Region to which station belongs; and
+- Region to which the station belongs; and

 - Number of vehicles.